brainstormforce/sureforms-public/readme.txt

 == Changelog ==
 = x.x.x =
-* Fix: Styling is not getting loaded of Spectra blocks in Elementor and Bricks.
+* Fix: Styling is not getting loaded of certain blocks in Elementor and Bricks.
 = 1.0.0 - 22nd October 2024 =
 * Initial release